moby/moby/docs/sources/reference/api/registry_index_spec.md

     >     -   X-Docker-Token: true
     >
     > In this case, along with the 200 response, you’ll get a new token
-    > (if user auth is ok): If authorization isn't correct you get a 401
+    > (if user auth is ok): If authorization isn’t correct you get a 401
     > response.
-If account isn't active you will get a 403 response.
+If account isn’t active you will get a 403 response.
     >
     > **Response**:
     > :   -   200 OK